-A lot of people are wondering whether collection agencies have to stop trying to collect during the Coronavirus pandemic and state of emergency.
+A lot of people are wondering whether collection agencies have to stop trying to debt collection during pandemic and state of emergency.

 While there is no specific nationwide law prohibiting debt collectors from seeking to collect during the Coronavirus emergency, many debt collectors are not seeking collection right now, at least not as aggressively as before.
-However, at this time there is nothing stopping a debt collector from calling you or sending you a collection letter.
+However, at this time there is nothing stopping a debt collection during pandemic from calling you or sending you a collection letter.

 Numerous states and cities have stopped collection of debts owed to the state or city while the pandemic is in force.
 For example, the City of Chicago is not seeking to collect overdue fines or fees while the pandemic is ongoing.

 There are other states and cities that are also not seeking collection of overdue utilities or other charges.
 This doesn’t mean that the debt goes away, but it does mean that the creditor will not seek to collect it while the emergency order is in effect.
 It would make sense that when the emergency ends, the cities and states would begin seeking collection again.